Douglas Lifeboat Station: 1866 onwards

 In 1920, the RNLI announced that a new motor-powered lifeboat would be provided for Douglas.
-A new lifeboat house and slipway was constructed, mounted on piles built in the harbour in front of the existing boathouse, and costing £10,000.
-The lifeboat was a 45-foot Watson-class lifeboat, built by S. E. Saunders, costing £8,456.
+To accommodate the lifeboat, a new lifeboat house with slipway was constructed, mounted on piles built in the harbour, sited in front of the existing boathouse, and costing £10,000.

+The new lifeboat was a 45-foot Watson-class lifeboat, built by S. E. Saunders, costing £8,456.
 Arriving in Douglas in November 1924 and funded by the Manchester and Salford branch of the RNLI, she was sailed over to Trafford Wharf on the Manchester Ship Canal in June 1925, for a naming ceremony attended by over 25,000 people.
-She was duly named Manchester and Salford (ON 689) by Lady Fry, wife of the Lieutenant governor of the Isle of Man.
+She was duly named Manchester and Salford (ON 689) by Lady Fry, wife of the Lieutenant Governor of the Isle of Man.